kevinli03/VocTaxDataset/README.md

 The economic globalisation indictor from the KOF Index of Globalisation.<sup>4</sup> This is calculated through a combination of trade and financial globalisation. <sup>5</sup>

 ### gini
-The income gini coefficient of a country in a given year.
+The income Gini coefficient of a country in a given year.
 Obtained from OECD. <sup>2</sup>

 ### socialexp
 The social expenditure as % of GDP of a country in a given year.
 Obtained from OECD. <sup>2</sup>